 Guinea pigs can eat green beans, but they shouldn’t consume them in abundance every day.
 Though legumes are an excellent source of nutrients such as vitamin C and fiber, too many green beans can lead to a specific health condition.
 Find out what this is and how to avoid it occurring in your guinea pig.

 Why too many green beans can be bad for guinea pigs

 There are various things you should know about guinea pigs if you are to become an owner.
 One important area is their dietary requirements.

 Many vegetables are good for guinea pigs but there are some they should only eat in moderation, and some they shouldn’t have at all.
 The same is true of certain fruits.

 So, yes, you can give a guinea pig green beans to munch on, just don’t provide it with too many at once and avoid offering them every day.

 The problem with green beans is the amount of phosphorus they contain compared to their calcium content.
 The levels of each are about the same, which enables the phosphorus to bind to the calcium to form kidney stones.

-The different types of green beans
+The different types of beans that guinea pigs can eat

 There are several types of green beans, all of which should be fed to guinea pigs in moderation.
 Some grow on bushes and some on vines.
-Popular varieties include:

 - Runner beans